techtolentino/techtolentino.github.io/_posts/2016-08-02-welcome-to-the-squad.md

 At least in my opinion it's not.

-For me at least, it's about fostering a healthy team culture, and that starts in the beginning.
+In my humble opinion, the proper on-boarding of a new team addition is about fostering a healthy team culture from the get go, and I believe it is something that every individual on the team is responsible for.

+People skills before anything.